 Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost.
 (Matthew 28:19)

 But the problem is that this Bible verse was actually added deliberately to the Bible by the Catholic Church.
 This Bible verse does not exist in the original Hebrew text of the Gospel of Matthew.
-This means: The Catholic Church has falsified the Bible to support its own interests.
-The Trinity is therefore not a biblical teaching, but merely invented by the Church.
-You don’t have to believe me, you can examine it yourself.
-Here is the original version of the Gospel of Matthew in Hebrew and also translated to English:
+This means that the Catholic Church has falsified the Bible to support its own interests.
+The Trinity is therefore not a biblical teaching but merely invented by the Church.

 We should be baptized in the name of Jesus